miron77s/open_rsai/README.md

 OpenRSAI-Core utilities can be run in both classic and AI modes:

  - Classic mode uses classic machine learning techniques and does not require GPU support.
 The only requirement is at least 16 Gb RAM.
- - AI mode for inference require at least NVIDIA GeForce 3060 (minimum 8Gb GPU memory).
+ - AI mode for inference also require at least NVIDIA GeForce 3060 (minimum 8Gb GPU memory).
  - AI mode for buildings' detector training requires NVIDIA GeForce 4090 (24Gb GPU memory) for Yolo configuration, provided in this repository.
 For training on other GPUs modify Yolo configuration file according the following [guide](https://github.com/AlexeyAB/darknet?tab=readme-ov-file#how-to-train-to-detect-your-custom-objects).
+ - Both modes require 6Gb of free disk space to download and extract required data on build and install stage.

 ### System Packages